Kia Rio: Safety

-Third generation (2011)
+Third generation (UB/QB; 2011)

 Starting from the third generation, the Rio was split into two different models, one being the global model (codename: UB), and the other is a specific model for Russia and China (codename: QB).

 Global version (UB)

-The global third-generation Rio debuted on March 1, 2011 at the Geneva Motor Show, again based on the Hyundai Accent.
+The global third-generation Rio debuted on March 1, 2011, at the Geneva Motor Show, again based on the Hyundai Accent.
 It was designed at Kia's design studios in Irvine, California.
 The vehicle feature sloping shoulder lines and wedge-shaped exteriors, which is inline with other Kia models at the time such as the 2011 Optima and Sportage.
 The Rio also feature its own interpretation of Kia's signature grille known as the "Tiger Nose", which is slimmed down to connect to the headlamp design.
 The new design includes a larger air intake.
 Its extended wheelbase of 2570 mm improves passenger and cargo space.

 The Rio in Europe also receives a 3-door model.
 It is mechanically identical to the 5-door, though its longer doors give it a more sporting appearance that appeals to younger audiences.
 The 3-door is also noticeably cheaper than the 5-door.

-In November 2011, the third-generation Rio was awarded Semperit Irish Car of the Year and in December was awarded Australian Carsguide's 2011 Car of the Year award as well, triumphing over many other vehicles including the likes of the Range Rover Evoque and the recently facelifted Ford Territory.
+In November 2011, the third-generation Rio was awarded Semperit Irish Car of the Year and in December was awarded Australian CarsGuide's 2011 Car of the Year award as well, triumphing over many other vehicles including the likes of the Range Rover Evoque and the recently facelifted Ford Territory.